apache/ofbiz-framework/README.md

 #### Setup eclipse project for OFBiz

-Thanks to some gradle magic, setting up OFBiz on eclipse is very easy.
-All you need is to execute one command and then you can import the project to eclipse.
-This command will generate the necessary __.classpath__ and __.project__ files for eclipse.
+Setting up OFBiz on eclipse is easy by simply running the below command and then importing the project to eclipse.
+This command will generate the necessary __.classpath__ and __.project__ files for eclipse and it will also make the source code for external libraries available in eclipse (i.e. you can view source through Ctrl + Click)

+The first time you run this command it will take a long time to execute because it will download source packages available for project dependencies.

 `gradlew eclipse`